zyteo/get-good/README.md

-# Get good at git
+# Get good at git and other items
 ##### Just want to get better at git so let's git good!
 Just some commmands here and there for my own reference.

 Set git username and email for all repos\